bentoml/OpenLLM/README.md

 OpenLLM seamlessly integrates with Hugging Face Agents.

-> **Warning** The Hugging Face Agent is still in the experimental stage.
+> **Warning** The HuggingFace Agent is still at experimental stage.
 It is
-> recommended to OpenLLM with
-> `pip install -r nightly-requirements.generated.txt` to get the latest API
+> recommended to OpenLLM with `pip install -r nightly-requirements.txt` to get
-> update for Hugging Face agent.
+> the latest API update for HuggingFace agent.

 ```python
 import transformers